CartoDB/carto.js/doc/API.md

 ##### Event listener support

 The CartoDB.js is highly asynchronous, meaning your application can get on with what it needs to do while the library efficiently does what you request in the background.
 This is useful for loading maps or getting query results.
-At the same time, we have made it very simple to add listeners and callbacks to the async portions of the library.
+At the same time, we have made it simple to add listeners and callbacks to the async portions of the library.

 ###### Loading events